-Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness students, especially those in academic need, have equal access to technology resources essential for their educational success.
+Goal and Action # Identified Need(s) How the Action(s) Address Need(s) and Why it is Provided on an LEA-wide or Schoolwide Basis Metric(s) to Monitor Effectiveness equal access to technology resources essential for their educational success.
 Through ongoing support, training, and monitoring, we are committed to leveraging technology effectively to enhance student learning outcomes and promote academic achievement.
 1.6 Access to a Broad Course of Study Need: Access to a broad course of study is crucial for English learners, foster youth, students with exceptional needs, and homeless students.
 Our goal is to provide a broad course of study that ensures that all students, regardless of their background or circumstances, have access to a comprehensive education that prepares them for success in academics and beyond.
 Overall, access to a broad course of study ensures that all students have equal opportunities to receive a high-quality education that supports their academic, personal, and professional growth, regardless of their individual circumstances or challenges they may face.
-Scope: LEA-wide We remain committed to providing all students and especially unduplicated students students with a comprehensive and diverse course of study that encompasses core subjects such as English language arts, mathematics, social sciences, and sciences, alongside enriching elective options including health, visual and performing arts, physical education, and STEAM.
+Scope: LEA-wide We remain committed to providing all students and especially unduplicated students with a comprehensive and diverse course of study that encompasses core subjects such as English language arts, mathematics, social sciences, and sciences, alongside enriching elective options including health, visual and performing arts, physical education, and STEAM.
 Our students will continue to benefit from immersive, hands-on learning experiences, including real-world project-based learning initiatives and environmental instruction in authentic settings, facilitated through community partnerships and programs like the De Luz Outdoor Educational School.
 To enhance student engagement and foster real-world application of learning, we will forge partnerships within the community to offer rich opportunities in visual and performing arts.
 Additionally, our STEAM Labs, staffed by dedicated professionals, will provide dynamic hands-on experiences aimed at deepening student understanding and addressing real-world challenges.
-Credentialed Elementary Teachers California Fitness Test Attendance in STEAM Lab
+Credentialed Elementary Teachers (Metric 1.1a) - 100% California Physical Fitness Test (Metric 1.6a) - maintained 90% participation rate Attendance in STEAM Lab (Metric 1.6b) - increased STEM lessons by 4 in elementary grades, provided 11 additional VAPA focused lessons, all Tk-6th attended lab